 If the meta description is missing or empty, the URL is flagged with this hint.
 Use this report to identify all URLs that are missing a proper meta description.

 The meta description is usually the first choice for the description text that appears in search result snippets.
 If the meta description is missing, you give up control over the appearance of your pages in search results.
 Search engines will instead use parts of the page content as a description, which might lead to unexpected appearance of a site's snippets in search results.

 We suggest that you use proper meta descriptions for all pages that are supposed to be indexed by search engines.

 If a meta description is found more than once in the HTML, the URL is flagged with this hint.

 <html> <head> ... <meta name="description" content="First meta description"> <meta name="description" content="Second meta description"> ...

-Having more than one meta description can lead to unpredictable display of the URL in search results.
+Having more than one meta description can lead to unpredictable display of the document in search results.
 This may result in lower user engagement and therefore a drop in user signals for your website.
 This may eventually hurt the rankings of your website.

 Error scenarios like this usually appear due to different software automatically adding meta descriptions.
-If this issue occurs on a large scale, check if there is a script or CMS plugin automatically adding meta descriptions to your pages.
+If this issue occurs on a large scale, check if there is a script or CMS plugin automatically adding meta descriptions to your webpages.